-In addition to serving as a coach in the college ranks, Cole brings a wealth of experience coaching at the professional level.
-He served as the head coach of the Grand Rapids Griffins, the American Hockey league affiliate of the Detroit Red Wings, from 2002-05.
-During that span, he became the winningest coach in team history with a 116-72-17-3 (W-L-T-OTL) record, while guiding the Griffins to the Calder Cup playoffs in both the 2002-03 and 2003-04 seasons.
+Cole was head coach of the Grand Rapids Griffins, the American Hockey League affiliate of the Detroit Red Wings, from 2002-05.
+In that span, he became the winningest coach in team history with a 116-72-17-2 (W-L-T-OTL) record, while guiding the team to the Calder Cup playoffs twice (2002-03, 2003-04).

-The Pontiac, Mich., native got his first taste of international coaching experience when he served as an assistant coach for the U.S. Under-18 Select Team at the 2009 Ivan Hlinka Memorial Tournament in Breclav, Czech Republic, and Piestany, Slovakia.
-However, Cole was no stranger to the international game, having played as a member of the U.S. Men’s National Team at three International Ice Hockey Federation Men’s World Championships (1990, 1991, 1994), earning Outstanding U.S. Player recognition in 1991.
+The Pontiac, Mich., native got his first taste of international coaching experience when he served as an assistant coach for the U.S. Under-18 Select Team at the 2009 Ivan Hlinka Memorial Tournament, but he was no stranger to international play.
+Cole was a member of the U.S. Men’s National Team at three IIHF Men’s World Championships (1990, 1991, 1994), earning Outstanding Player recognition in 1991.

 He also appeared in 318 games in the National Hockey League from 1989-96, including stints with Winnipeg, Tampa Bay, New Jersey, the New York Islanders, and Chicago.
 He was part of the Devils squad that earned its first Stanley Cup title in 1995.